IS STUDYING THE BIBLE A STRUGGLE? LEARN HOW TO STUDY THE BIBLE FOR BEGINNERS AND APPLY EFFECTIVE BIBLE STUDY METHODS TO GET MORE FROM THE WORD OF GOD.

 Your youth pastors and spiritual friends make it seem all so easy.
 All you long for is to achieve spiritual growth, but lately it seems almost unattainable.

 If this sounds like you, don’t worry.
 I have been right where you are, you can read the Bible for yourself.
 Bible Reading can actually be exciting and not dull!
 Through this guide I hope to take you on an adventure to help you unearth the word of God in new and exciting ways.
-Learn how to study the Bible effectively!
+Learn how to bible study for beginners!

 This post may contain affiliate links.
 You can read my full affiliate disclosure here.